rafatuita/dashboard_wiki/FAQ.md

 **IMPORTANT:** There is a [known issue](https://github.com/kubernetes/kubernetes/issues/52729) related to Kubernetes 1.7.6 where `/ui` redirect does not work.
 Try to add trailing slash at the end of `/ui` redirect url: `http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/`

-This means there is a problem with your cluster or you are trying to access Dashboard in a wrong way.
+If this does not help then this means there is a problem with your cluster or you are trying to access Dashboard in a wrong way.
 Usually this happens when you try to expose Dashboard using `kubectl proxy` in a wrong way (i.e. missing permissions).

 You can quickly check if accessing `http://localhost:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/` instead of `http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy` will work for you.